Abhyankar-Moh Semigroups for arbitrary hypersurfaces: Dominating exponent

-Instead of restricting the ring of functions to those that do have a dominating term, our approach is to enlarge our ring of functions so that every element can be written as (\ref{unidad por monomio}) in a unique way.
+Instead of restricting the ring of functions to those that have a dominating exponent, our approach is to enlarge the ring of functions so that every element can be written as in (\ref{monomio por unidad}) in a unique way.

-\begin{lemma} Given an element $\xi \in \mathcal{S}_\preceq$ there exists a unique $\gamma\in\mathbb{Z}^n$ such that
+\begin{lemma} Given an element $\xi \in K_{\preceq}((X^*))$, $\xi \neq 0$, there exists a unique $\gamma\in\mathbb{Q}^n$ such that

-with $u \in \mathcal{A}_\preceq$ invertible. \end{lemma} \begin{proof} Let $\xi=\sum a_\alpha X^\alpha$ and set $\gamma:= \min_\preceq \{\alpha ; a_\alpha\neq 0\}$.
+with $u \in K_\preceq[[X^*]]$ invertible. \end{lemma} \begin{proof} Let $\xi=\displaystyle\sum_\alpha a_\alpha X^\alpha$ and set $\gamma:= \min_\preceq \{\alpha \ ;\ a_\alpha\neq 0\}$.

-Now $\phi:= \sum a_\alpha X^{\alpha-\gamma}=\sum b_\alpha X^\alpha$ where $b_\alpha = a_{\alpha +\gamma}$.
-Since, $b_{(0,\ldots ,0)} = a_\gamma\neq 0$, we have that $\phi$ is a unit.
+Now $\phi:= \displaystyle\sum_\alpha a_\alpha X^{\alpha-\gamma}=\displaystyle\sum_\alpha b_\alpha X^\alpha$ where $b_\alpha = a_{\alpha +\gamma}$.
+Since $b_{(0,\ldots ,0)} = a_\gamma\neq 0$, we have that $\phi$ is a unit.

 \end{proof}